Help Centre · Email

 Filter toolbar

-Above the message list, toolbar buttons filter the blocked mail you see.
-As a cPanel email user, you only see blocked or quarantined messages — not mail that was delivered to your Inbox.
+Above the message list, the toolbar lets you filter blocked mail and open search and bulk tools.
+As a cPanel email user, you only see blocked or quarantined messages — not mail that was already delivered to your Inbox.

 ButtonWhat it does

-WhitelistBlocked messages that matched your spam whitelist (filter view — not the settings page)
+BlacklistBlocked messages from senders on your spam blacklist (filter view — not the settings page)

-Other settingsAlternate delivery address and per-domain spam thresholds
+Other settingsOpens options for an alternate delivery address and per-domain spam score thresholds

 Blacklist / Whitelist in the top Texo MailScanner navigation is where you type addresses manually.
-That is separate from the Whitelist and Blacklist filter buttons in the toolbar, which only change which messages are listed.
+That is separate from the Blacklist filter button in this toolbar, which only changes which messages are listed.

 Opening and reading an email